chovanecm/snow-script-sync/README.md

 ## License
-Snow Script Synchroniser is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/gpl-3.0.txt).
+Snow Script Synchronizer is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/gpl-3.0.txt).

 For details, see LICENSE.txt.

+*The GNU Lesser General Public License applies to all previous releases, even on those originally released with the MIT or other license.*

 ### Credits
 The software takes advantage of using the following libraries: